yegor256/0rsk/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/51006993d98c150f21fc/maintainability)](https://codeclimate.com/github/yegor256/0rsk/maintainability)
 [![Hits-of-Code](https://hitsofcode.com/github/yegor256/0rsk)](https://hitsofcode.com/view/github/yegor256/0rsk)

-It's an online risk manager.
+This is an online risk manager, where you register all know risks in your project, assign probabilities and impacts, and then create mitigation and avoidance plans for them.
+Using this information the system generates an agenda of the most critical tasks for you.

+It's free for everybody.

-# How to contribute
+## How to contribute

 Read [these guidelines](https://www.yegor256.com/2014/04/15/github-guidelines.html).
 Make sure you build is green before you contribute